Code-Institute-Submissions/Flask-Revuu-It/readme.md

 - Categories are listed on the left sidebar once a user is logged in.
 Generated from Catgories Collection.

 #### Create Operations:
--  When a user signs up, a new user is created in the user collection with username password stored in sha256 format and their associated email.
+-  When a user signs up, a new user is created in the users collection with username password stored in sha256 format and their associated email.
 -  When a user adds a new Review the relevant fields are populated from the Add Review View into the database.
 -  When the admin user creates a new category  and tag style this is added to the categories collection.
 -  MongoDB autopopulates each document with a unique ObjectID BSON object (_id)